Metnew/suicrux/docs/normalization.md

 ### Normalization
-Normalization using `normalizr` is recommended but not a must.
-You can ignore it if you want.
+`normalizr` is recommended.
 Concept of normalization is strongly connected with state-management.
 The idea behind normalization is to make an in-memory DB inside the state.
 Think of it like NoSQL collection (table) in the state.

 Typical script for arrays normalization: